CORE MMA - Gym Rules

 3. Be a good training partner

-MMA is a solo-sport in the cage, but a team sport in the gym.
+Martial arts are solo sports in competition, but team sports in the gym.
 We're all here to learn, help and build off each other - that's what helps us improve and maintain a competitive advantage.
 However, this sometimes requires a few pointers:

 - Leave your ego at the door - we're all here to learn.